TSX Venture Exchange Stock Maintenance Bulletins | 09.10.19 | finanzen.at

 Finder's Fee:

-Pursuant to Corporate Finance Policy 4.1, Section 1.9(e), the Company issued a news release dated July 25, 2019 and October 3, 2019 announcing the closing of the private placement and setting out the expiry date of the hold periods.
+Pursuant to Corporate Finance Policy 4.1, Section 1.9(e), the Company must issue a news release announcing the closing of the private placement and setting out the expiry dates of the hold period(s).
 Note that in certain circumstances the Exchange may later extend the expiry date of the warrants, if they are less than the maximum permitted term.

 ________________________________________